-The IRS sent you certified mail because the IRS wants to protect itself in case, among other reasons, you argue the IRS failed to give you notice and an opportunity to a hearing.
+The IRS sent you an IRS certified mail because the IRS wants to protect itself in case, among other reasons, you argue the IRS failed to give you notice and an opportunity to a hearing.
 If the IRS fails to give you notice and an opportunity for a hearing then in certain cases the IRS brings up Constitutional issues regarding your right to Due Process.
-Also, the IRS is required to send certain notices via certified mail (often they can either do that or hand deliver).
+Also, the IRS is required to send certain notices via IRS certified mail (often they can either do that or hand deliver).

-Importantly, ignoring the IRS certified mail fails to benefit you because the IRS meets its notice requirement if the IRS gives you notice in person (hands you the letter) or sends you the letter via certified mail to your last known address regardless if you accept delivery of the letter.
+Importantly, ignoring the IRS certified mail fails to benefit you because the IRS meets its notice requirement if the IRS gives you notice in person (hands you the letter) or sends you the letter via IRS certified mail to your last known address regardless if you accept delivery of the letter.
 In other words, the “bury your head in the sand” technique accomplishes absolutely nothing in regard to the IRS certified mail.

-Why did the IRS decide to send certified LETTER?
+Why did the IRS decide to send certified Letter?

 For example, when the IRS audits you, the IRS assigns an Auditor to review your tax records.
-This Auditor may manually send you important letters through certified mail such as the Income Tax Examination Changes letter (a letter that usually claims you owe the IRS more taxes).
+This Auditor may manually send you important letters through IRS certified mail such as the Income Tax Examination Changes letter (a letter that usually claims you owe the IRS more taxes).

 Further, if you owe the IRS money, the IRS may assign a Revenue Officer (a human being who looks to collect from you and ensure you comply with tax laws) to work on your case.
 This Revenue Officer may manually send you important letters through certified mail such as the Final Notice, Notice of Intent to Levy and Notice of Your Right to a Hearing letter.